• Home

 Around here, abundance looks like…

-+ selling nine unneeded items for the Farm Sitter Vacation Fund: seven pieces of clothing, a pair of sandals and a book.
-After shipping and fees, I made $88.10!
++ selling nine unneeded items for the Farm Sitter Vacation Fund: six pieces of clothing, two books and a pair of slippers.
+After shipping and fees, I made $60.26!

 Reading //